How an animated character named Marlon could help Trump win Iowa’s caucuses

 It’s the beginning of a nearly three-minute “Schoolhouse Rock!”-like video featuring an animated character named Marlon, who informs viewers of “everything you need to know about how to successfully caucus for President Trump.”

-The goal is to generate a commanding win for the former president in Iowa’s leadoff caucuses on Jan.
+The goal is to turn out a wave of first-time caucusgoers and generate a commanding win for the former president in Iowa’s leadoff voting contest on Jan.
 15, setting the stage for a romp through the Republican primary and a strong start to the general election campaign.
 Florida Gov. Ron DeSantis and former United Nations Ambassador Nikki Haley are battling for a notable finish in Iowa that could propel one of them to a head-to-head challenge with Trump for the GOP nomination.

 Most campaigns use face time at events to encourage Iowans to caucus for the candidate, and they rely on pledge cards with names, addresses and phone numbers to contact supporters again later.
 But the Trump campaign doesn’t wait until after the voters leave the venue –- they are filling in any gaps in knowledge of how the caucuses work on site.